FORGOT YOUR DETAILS?

 Director of Project Operations

 René Ragetli is a teacher by profession.
 Following his years as a classroom teacher, René worked in construction, managing commercial and residential projects.
 He then brought this education and industry background to Skills Canada where he coordinated the regional and provincial competitions and developed and managed new career exploration programs for five years.
-René joined the Construction Foundation in the summer of 2017.
+René joined the Construction Foundation in 2017 primarily focused on engaging with youth through the Skills Ready and Build Green Together programs.

 Kathi Dickie